nib-styles/v2-icons/README.md

 ![Icon in a button](doc/use-case-btn.png?raw=true)

 Where the center of an icon should be in line with the center of some text e.g. an icon in a button.
 For this to look good icons must be vertically centered or make use of the full height.
+Icons that are vertically centered will look smaller than those that

 ### Horizontal list